Social Services Worker Resume Example

 You might notice certain keywords or layouts that work better for human service roles.
 Use these examples to update your resume and show off your strengths.

-There are tons of useful career tools out there-think resume guides, networking tips, and interview prep.
+There are tons of useful career tools out there-think resume guides, networking tips, and a cover letter for application inspiration.
 I like sites such as National Organization for Human Services for current info.

 If you want to grow your skills, online courses and certifications can help.
 Over 60% of employers say continuing education on LinkedIn catches their attention.